Did you know last month was Movember?

 This is why Movember is important.
 There is a need to shine a light on male mental health and to help men become more self aware.
 Our cultural beliefs need to shift when it comes to men being able to reach out and ask for their need of mental/emotional support to be filled.

 In order to have a deep friendship, and statistically many men do not, it requires vulnerability.
-It also requires feeling safe enough from ridicule, teasing and judgement to be able to share your thoughts and feelings openly.
-Our culture is still struggling with the male stereotype that purports that a man must be tough and strong to be a man.
-Because of this many men still hold tightly to this belief but it is both men and women who help to perpetuate that stereotype.
+It also requires feeling safe from ridicule, teasing and judgement to be able to share your thoughts and feelings openly.
+Our culture is still struggling with the male stereotype that purports a man must be tough and strong to be a man.
+Because of this many men still hold tightly to this belief.
+But it’s both men and women who help to perpetuate that stereotype.

 The article about men and their lack of friendships made me want to address the merit of coaching for men.
 Coaching is a safe place where they can learn to be vulnerable and honest with themselves.
 A place to not feel judged, embarrassed or ashamed.
 The beauty of men working with a coach is that it will not take them years to establish a relationship.
 Whereas when creating a friendship there can be months of get togethers, outings or sporting events before they are able to develop a deeper relationship.
-Only when that sense of safety is created will they one day test the waters to see if they can share about something they are struggling with.
+To be able to share a struggle there must be a sense of safety created, only then will they test the waters and share.

 Coaching is not a replacement for friendship.
 But it is a place you can start.
 To share, speak, and open up about what is going on for you and your internal struggles.
 Coaching provides an opportunity to work through your thoughts and concerns.
 It offers a supportive, empathetic, compassionate person who holds you as fully capable and whole.
 It can help you to not feel all alone in the world.